brandonscholet/HashKitty/README.md

 ## Modes

-HashcatHerder attempts to use `mode 1000 (NTLM)` cracking by default, but it can also attempt to guess the mode by using the flag `-a`.
+HashcatHerder attempts to use `mode 1000 (NTLM)` cracking by default, but it can also attempt to guess the mode by using the flag `-a`

-To specify a mode use `-m <mode>`.
+To specify a mode use `-m <mode>`

 ## Other Stuffs

-- `-q` is not done yet, but I wanted to quiet all the hashcat stuff and jsut spit out results, yaknow?
+- `-q` is not done yet, but I wanted to quiet all the hashcat stuff and just spit out results, yaknow?
-- `-s` shows the cracked results that match and will NOT do any cracking.
-The summary is shown at the end anyways
+- `-s` shows the cracked results that match but will NOT do any cracking.
+The summary is shown at the end anyways.
-- `-u` if the username is in the dumped creds you will need to provide this
+- `-u` if your creds file contains the usernames in the first column, you will need to include this flag

 ## Usage